This call for submissions page can be translated into many different languages.

 TDR Global is a community of passionate scientists and experts who have been working with TDR to support global research effort on infectious diseases of poverty.
 TDR Global is a community of TDR grantees, TDR experts and researchers, TDR sponsors and partners

-2. How will I join TDR Global?
+3. How can I join TDR Global?
 If you are a current or former TDR grantee, trainee, expert advisor, staff or committee member, and you would like to register, please email TDR first:email@example.com.

 Open contests have been widely used by governments, private foundations, and other organizations to improve mentorship initiatives and programs.
 Our experiences have demonstrated that challenge contests are a useful tool for soliciting innovative ideas for solving different problems.
 More details about open contests for health are available here.

 Infectious diseases of poverty is an umbrella term used to describe diseases which are known to be more prevalent among poorer 1.89 billion populations, rather than a definitive group of diseases.

 6. Is there a limit to the number of contributions?

 No, there is no limit.

 Contact our contest coordinator, Qinyi Liu, at firstname.lastname@example.org

 1.Mentoring and mentorship training news, resources and funding for global health researchers from the Fogarty International Center: https://www.fic.nih.gov/ResearchTopics/Pages/mentoring-mentorship-training.aspx

 2. American Journal of Tropical Medicine and Hygiene Special Issue: http://www.ajtmh.org/content/journals/14761645/100/1_Suppl